Graduate Degrees and Programs

 Introduction to Research Methods in Musicology is a prerequisite for graduate-level music history and literature courses.
 (Note that the prerequisite for MUSI 6300 is satisfaction of deficiencies in music history, either by successfully completing the diagnostic exam in music history or by passing the graduate-level Survey of Music History review course; see above, under "Diagnostic Exams.")
 MM students must complete MUSI 6300 at the first available opportunity; MM students are required to complete MUSI 6300 before enrolling in graduate-level coursework in music history.
 DMA students are also required to take MUSI 6300 unless the requirement is waived on the basis of materials submitted as part of their application to the school of music.
 DMA students will be required to take MUSI 6300 at their first available opporuntity (which in most cases will be in their first semester of study).

-An orientation and information session for all new Moores School of Music students occurs on the Tuesday of the first week of classes in the Fall semester, at 1:00pm in the Moores Opera House.
-An orientation for all graduate students follows, at 1:30pm in room 118.
+An orientation and information session for all new Moores School of Music students occurs during the week prior to the start of classes.
+There is a general meeting of all students on the Tuesday of the first week of classes in the Fall semester, at 1:00pm.
 Contact the graduate office more specific information.

-An orientation session for graduate students with Teaching Assistantship positions occurs on the Friday before the start of the Fall semester in room 118.
+An orientation session for graduate students with Teaching Assistantship positions occurs on the Friday before the start of the Fall semester.
 Contact the graduate office for more specific information.

 Each student who enters a graduate degree program at the University of Houston must be certain that their transcript on file reflects the posting of any previous degrees earned.
 Students may be accepted for admission to the MM or DMA program with the submission of a transcript showing a degree in progress, but once that degree has been completed the student must submit to the Graduate Office an updated transcript that reflects that degree's completion.